I wrote my memoir Angel Hero, Murder in Hawaii, A True Story to honor Vic, a courageous firefighter whose unconditional love transformed me.

 “When he wasn’t flying B-52s for the Air Force.”

 She pointed to a depression below where my second finger met my palm.
 “See this?
 The lack of a mound tells me you lacked a male role model growing up.”

 “You’re right.”
 I fought back tears.
 “Dad was gone a lot.
-When he was home, I never knew when he would explode in anger.
-I escaped into fantasies about marrying a kind, faithful man totally different from Dad.”
+When he was home, I walked on eggshells to prevent him from exploding in anger.
+I escaped into fantasies about marrying a kind, faithful man so different from Dad.”

 She said softly, “You still carry heartbreak in your aura from longing for, but lacking, a man’s love.”
 She told me I’d carried sorrow into this life from a prior lifetime.

 “You loved a married man who asked you to become his mistress.
 Terrified of sex outside of marriage, you became a nun, making spiritual gains through prayer and meditation.
 Hence your psychic ability now.